 Learn new recipes

 A nice warm meal on those cold winter days should be mandatory.
 We know you have a few recipes up your sleeve, but why not take the winter to really focus on your cooking skills?
-There are plenty of cooking and baking workshops that we offer at Boomerang.
-You’ll learn to master that apple pie that will have your grandkids begging for curbside pickups.
+There are plenty of nutrition workshops that we offer at Boomerang that will make you the envy of all your friends in no time.

 Winter should not equal isolation